Warren superintendent happy to see students back to in-person learning

-WARREN, Ohio (WKBN) – All students in Warren can now go to class five days a week.
+WARREN, Ohio (WYTV) – All students in Warren can now go to class five days a week.
 Their first day back went well.

 The school district had formed two groups of hybrid students earlier this spring, alternating days they would be at school.